menna-hussien/Nodejs-Projects/README.md

 # Nodejs-Projects

 This repo contains nodejs projects as a part of my self learning projects in MERN stack path.<br/>
-Those projects are part of John smith's course/tutorial which i do highly recommend for any beginner in full stack development.
+Those projects are part of John smilga's course/tutorial which i do highly recommend for any beginner in full stack development.

 ## Below is a detailed discription for each project